drvinceknight/pfm/book/tools-for-mathematics/05-combinations-permutations/how/main.md

 (creating_an_iterable_with_a_given_number_of_items)=

-## Creating an iterable with a given number of items
+## Create an iterable with a given number of items

 The `range` tool gives a given number of integers.